-This section discusses the features and behaviors most relevant to host system software that interacts with S25FS-S family memory devices.
+This section discusses the features and behaviors most relevant to host system software that interacts with FS-S Family memory devices.

-7. Address Space Maps
+9. Address Space Maps

-7.1 Overview
+9.1 Overview

-7.1.1 Extended Address
+9.1.1 Extended Address

-The S25FS-S family supports 32-bit (4-byte) addresses to enable higher density devices than allowed by previous generation (legacy) SPI devices that supported only 24-bit (3-byte) addresses.
-A 24-bit, byte resolution, address can access only 16-MB (128-Mbits) maximum density.
-A 32-bit, byte resolution, address allows direct addressing of up to a 4-Gbytes (32-Gbits) address space.
+The FS-S Family supports 32 bit (4 Byte) addresses to enable higher density devices than allowed by previous generation (legacy) SPI devices that supported only 24 bit (3 Byte) addresses.
+A 24 bit, byte resolution, address can access only 16 MBytes (128 Mbits) maximum density.
+A 32 bit, byte resolution, address allows direct addressing of up to a 4 GBytes (32 Gbits) address space and allows for software compatibility for device from 4 MBytes (32 Mbits) to 4 GBytes (32 Gbits).

-Legacy commands continue to support 24-bit addresses for backward software compatibility.
-Extended 32-bit addresses are enabled in two ways:
+Legacy commands continue to support 24 bit addresses for backward software compatibility.
+Extended 32 bit addresses are enabled in two ways:

-Extended address mode - a volatile Configuration Register bit that changes all legacy commands to expect 32 bits of address supplied from the host system.

-■ 4-byte address commands - that perform both legacy and new functions, which always expect 32-bit address.
+- Extended address mode a volatile configuration register bit that changes all legacy commands to expect 32 bits of address supplied from the host system. - 4 Byte address commands that perform both legacy and new functions, which always expect 32 bit address.

 The default condition for extended address mode, after power-up or reset, is controlled by a non-volatile configuration bit.
-The default extended address mode may be set for 24- or 32-bit addresses.
-This enables legacy software compatible access to the first 128 Mbits of a device or for the device to start directly in 32-bit address mode.
+The default extended address mode may be set for 24 or 32 bit addresses.
+This enables legacy software compatible access to the first 128 Mbits of a device or for the device to start directly in 32 bit address mode.

-The 128-Mbit density member of the S25FS-S family supports the extended address features in the same way but in essence ignores bits 31 to 24 of any address because the main flash array only needs 24 bits of address.
-This enables simple migration from the 128-Mb density to higher density devices without changing the address handling aspects of software.
+The 64Mb density member of the FS-S Family supports the extended address features in the same way but in essence ignores bits 31 to 23 or 22 of any address because the main Flash array only needs 23 or 22 bits of address.
+This enables simple migration from the 64Mb density to higher density devices without changing the address handling aspects of software.

-7.1.2 Multiple Address Spaces
+9.1.2 Multiple Address Spaces

-Many commands operate on the main flash memory array.
-Some commands operate on address spaces separate from the main flash array.
-Each separate address space uses the full 24- or 32-bit address but may only define a small portion of the available address space.
+Many commands operate on the main Flash memory array.
+Some commands operate on address spaces separate from the main Flash array.
+Each separate address space uses the full 24 or 32 bit address but may only define a small portion of the available address space.

-7.2 Flash Memory Array
+9.2 Flash Memory Array

-The main flash array is divided into erase units called physical sectors.
+The main Flash array is divided into erase units called physical sectors.

-The FS-S family physical sectors may be configured as a hybrid combination of eight 4-kB parameter sectors at the top or bottom of the address space with all but one of the remaining sectors being uniform size.
-Because the group of eight 4-kB parameter sectors is in total smaller than a uniform sector, the group of 4-kB physical sectors respectively overlay (replace) the top or bottom 32 kB of the highest or lowest address uniform sector.
+The FS-S family physical sectors may be configured as a hybrid combination of eight 4KB parameter sectors at the top or bottom of the address space with all but one of the remaining sectors being uniform size.
+Because the group of eight 4KB parameter sectors is in total smaller than a uniform sector, the group of 4KB physical sectors respectively overlay (replace) the top or bottom 32KB of the highest or lowest address uniform sector.

-The Parameter Sector Erase commands (20h or 21h) must be used to erase the 4-kB sectors individually.
-The Sector (uniform block) Erase commands (D8h or DCh) must be used to erase any of the remaining sectors, including the portion of highest or lowest address sector that is not overlaid by the parameter sectors.
+The parameter sector erase commands (20h or 21h) must be used to erase the 4KB sectors individually.
+The sector (uniform block) erase commands (D8h or DCh) must be used to erase any of the remaining sectors, including the portion of highest or lowest address sector that is not overlaid by the parameter sectors.
 The uniform block erase command has no effect on parameter sectors.

-Configuration Register 1 non-volatile bit 2 (CR1NV[2]) equal to 0 overlays the parameter sectors at the bottom of the lowest address uniform sector.
+Configuration register 1 non-volatile bit 2 (CR1NV[2]) equal to 0 overlays the parameter sectors at the bottom of the lowest address uniform sector.
 CR1NV[2] = 1 overlays the parameter sectors at the top of the highest address uniform sector.
-See Section 7.6 Registers on page 56 for more information.
+See Section 9.6 Registers on page 47 for more information.